 We all know the goodness of drumstick leaves which is called as Murungai Keerai in Tamil.
 I have already mentioned about the health benefits of these leaves in the Murungai Keeri Curry post.
 We used the leaves, flowers and of course the veggie drumstick for cooking.
 I don’t find flowers here in US (toooo much expectation huh) but leaves and drumsticks are readily available.

-This week DFT theme is “Tex-Mex”.
+This week DFT theme is “Tex-Mex.”
 I am bringing one more stew recipe but not with quinoa.
 But this stew is also loaded with protein.
-I always see ways to add protein into our diet.
-Being a vegetarian that is always a difficult.
+I always see ways to add protein to our diet.
+Being a vegetarian that’s quite difficult.
 I have to keep doing my protein math at least for my kiddo.
-So coming to this recipe it is loaded with three different kind of beans (Black beans, pinto beans and Red Kidney beans) which are good source of protein and fiber.
-Also we add corn which gives the carbs and bell peppers and chili powder the other essential nutrients.
-This making it a complete balanced meal and diabetic friendly too.
-I prepared this without oil too.
+So coming to this recipe, it is loaded with three different kinds of beans (Black beans, pinto beans, and Red Kidney beans) which are a good source of protein and fiber.
+Also, we add corn which gives the carbs and bell peppers and chili powder the other essential nutrients.
+This makes it a complete balanced meal and diabetic friendly too.
+I prepared this without oil.
 You can see the benefits of bell peppers and red chili powder here.

 This week DFT theme is “Oil-free Cooking”.
 I was planning to prepare some salad first but then I went back to my favorite soup.
 I agree I am obsessed with this little grain quinoa. :-) A small grain loaded with protein and fiber.
 One thing I need to admit is that it took me some time to get adjusted to quinoa taste.
 It’s purely acquired.
 I started with this quinoa black bean salad.
 And then slowly started to mix it rice.
 I mix 1.5 cups rice with 1/2 cup of quinoa and cook them as usual in pressure cooker.
 Then I started adding them in bisi bele baath and other variety rices.